ycmag/binjr/index.md

 You can either build it from source using Maven after cloning the repository, or download binjr.jar.

-All dependencies are shaded inside the executable jar, so in order to start the application simply run: java -jar binj.jar (or double-click the jar file if you're environment is configured to handle such an action).
+All dependencies are shaded inside the executable jar, so in order to start the application simply run: java -jar binj.jar (or double-click the jar file, provided your environment is configured adequately).

 The documentation can be found [here](https://github.com/fthevenet/binjr/wiki/Reference)